Where did the last hour go? You notice you are scrolling through a feed again, with no memory of opening the app.

 A cute puppy on Douyin grabbed your attention, bringing a burst of happiness so brief it’s addictive.
 Conveniently you swiped up to a bottomless feed of 15-second videos, from people (often attractive young females) eating/making food, doing passionate lip-syncs and comical dances, shopping, to holding some more puppies.

-The Chinese mini-music-video social network combine funny and interesting short clips, an immersive full-screen interface and powerful AI for its sticky magic.
+The Chinese mini-music-video social network combines funny and interesting short clips, an immersive full-screen interface and powerful AI for its sticky magic.

 Who is watching?

-Having grown to about 154 million monthly active users, Douyin was the 6th most downloaded app in the world in the first quarter of 2018, combining iOS and Android app downloads.
-It was also the most downloaded non-game iOS app in the world, beating such big names as YouTube, Instagram, Facebook and WhatsApp in download charts.
+Having grown to about 486 million monthly active users as of June 2019.
+It was also the most downloaded non-game iOS app in the world, beating such big names as YouTube, Instagram, Facebook, and WhatsApp in download charts.

 Considering that Android users in China have to download the app from third-party stores (as Play is banned), Douyin (named Tik Tok overseas, where the platform has also expanded rapidly) has successfully established a strong international presence, especially in Asian countries like Thailand, Japan, Indonesia and Vietnam.